Colorado wildfire destroys 3 homes as flames menace US West

-DENVER (AP) — An erratic wildfire charging through extremely dry land in a community near the Colorado ski town of Aspen destroyed three homes and forced people to flee in the middle of the night, authorities said Thursday.
+DENVER (AP) — An erratic wildfire charging through extremely dry land in the heart of Colorado ski country destroyed three homes and forced people to flee in the middle of the night, authorities said Thursday.

+Elsewhere in Colorado, a rare high-elevation tornado touched down at the site of another wildfire Thursday but apparently caused little damage and had no effect on the fire.

-It is one of more than 60 large blazes burning across the U.S., mostly in parts of the drought-stricken West where whipping winds and increasing heat have made it easy for flames to spread.
-Fires exploded across land in the Southwest that is gripped by severe drought and in an area of California north of deadly wildfires last year.
+They were among more than 60 large blazes burning across the United States, mostly in the West, where whipping winds and increasing heat have made it easy for flames to spread.

-While people in the rest of the country watched fireworks to celebrate July 4, hundreds of people gathered around the Colorado town of Basalt late into the night to watch pockets of fire dance on a hillside.
-Just an hour after authorities said the fire had stabilized, a neighborhood was ordered to flee early Thursday.

-Residents have evacuated more than 500 houses, including sprawling multimillion-dollar properties as well as mobile homes and condos of people working in the region where affordable housing is scarce.
+Fires exploded in Northern California and in the Southwestern U.S., where a prolonged and severe drought has desiccated forests.

+In Colorado, residents of multimillion-dollar properties, modest condos and mobile homes were ordered to evacuate early Thursday because of an unpredictable wildfire reported the night before near the town of Basalt.
+More than 500 homes were affected.

+A tornado was reported Thursday south of Fairplay, a central Colorado town about 10,000 feet (3,000 meters) above sea level.
+It appeared to touch down at or near the edge of a wildfire that has burned about 17 square miles (43 square kilometers), National Weather Service meteorologist Russell Danielson.

+Tornadoes are rare at that elevation and are seldom seen at any wildfire, Daniels said.

-Another Colorado wildfire about 205 miles (330 kilometers) southwest of Denver has destroyed more than 130 homes and forced more than 2,000 people in three counties to evacuate.
+Another Colorado wildfire about 205 miles (330 kilometers) southwest of Denver destroyed more than 130 homes and forced more than 2,000 people in three counties to evacuate.
+It grew to about 160 square miles (nearly 420 square kilometers) Thursday.

-While much of the West is struggling with heat, parts of Colorado expected rain.
-But forecasters warned it could be heavy enough to trigger flooding in areas left bare by wildfires.
+Rain was expected in parts of Colorado, which could dampen fires but trigger flash flooding in areas left bare by wildfires.

-Cooler weather in Northern California helped crews gain some ground on a blaze threatening more than 1,400 buildings, but it still grew to 134 square miles (347 square kilometers), the California Department of Forestry and Fire Protection said.
-The fire northwest of Sacramento has forced evacuations, but no buildings have burned.
+Hotter, drier weather was forecast in Northern California, where thousands of firefighters were battling a massive wildfire that was already about three times the size of San Francisco.

+The fire northwest of Sacramento had burned 134 square miles (347 square kilometers) by Thursday.

 In northern New Mexico, a wildfire closed a ranch where novelist D.H.
 Lawrence once sought spiritual renewal.
 Officials said a fire in drought-stricken Carson National Forest has scorched nearly 4 square miles (10 square kilometers) since June 24 and is only partially contained.